Wanted: Volunteer Bark Rangers

 The Town of Weston is actively seeking volunteers to assist the Conservation and Animal Control departments in spreading awareness of the Town’s rules and regulations for dogs and dog owners.

 Volunteer responsibilities will include hiking our trails, greeting visitors at a trail head, engaging and educating visitors about their dog walking habits, and collecting data, all while modeling good dog walking behavior and following COVID physical distancing safety precautions and wearing a mask.
 Please note that some of the Bark Ranger activities will be modified to accommodate current public health guidelines.

-- Commit to monitoring at least twice per week for at least 1 hour per visit
+- Commit to monitoring at least once per week on average, depending on weather

 - Be willing to approach strangers and provide positive reinforcement when good dog behavior is observed

 - Provide gentle reminders and suggestions when dog owners are behaving badly